 The Supervisory Committee must approve the selection of all seminars.

-The School of Preaching Ph.D. program offers a major in preaching.
-Ph.D. students in the School of Preaching may apply to a minor in any area in which the seminary offers majors.
+The Ph.D. program offers a major in preaching.
+Ph.D. students in the may apply to a minor in any area in which the seminary offers majors.
 Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Associate Dean for the Ph.D.
 Program.

 All Ph.D. applicants must declare their intended minor at the time of application.
-Students may petition their major supervisor and the School of Preaching Ph.D. office to minor in their major field.
-For more information, please contact the School of Preaching Ph.D. office.
+Students may petition their major supervisor and the Ph.D. office to minor in their major field.
+For more information, please contact the Ph.D. office.

 Students must complete the comprehensive bibliography, reading seminars in the minor, and the comprehensive exam in their minor area.